Moving to Tallinn, Estonia

 When we asked people why foreigners move to Tallinn, they responded:

 "Tallinn is an attractive destination for expats due to its vibrant culture, low cost of living, and excellent quality of life.
 The city is known for its stunning architecture, beautiful parks, and picturesque Old Town.
 It is also a great place to work, with a strong economy and plenty of job opportunities.
 Additionally, Tallinn is a safe and welcoming city, with a friendly and diverse population.
 With its excellent public transportation system, it is easy to get around and explore the city.
-All of these factors make Tallinn an ideal destination for expats looking for a new home," remarked one expat in Tallinn.
+All of these factors make Tallinn an ideal destination for expats looking for a new home," said one expat.

 How are healthcare services Tallinn?